-The One Max couldn’t run Android 4.3 with the same effortless smoothness as we’ve seen on Snapdragon 800 smartphones; the animation when opening up the app tray is slightly jerky, for example.
+The One Max shipped with Android 4.3 and HTC is now pushing an update to Android 4.4 KitKat.
+It isn't able to run Android with the same effortless smoothness as we’ve seen on Snapdragon 800 smartphones; the animation when opening up the app tray is slightly jerky, for example.
 We also found there was a slight hesitation between flicking our finger to move around a web page and the page starting to move, but this didn’t really affect how much we enjoyed surfing the web.

 In the 3DMark benchmark, the One managed 6,928 in the Extreme test, which is looking a bit weedy considering the phone's price; the Xperia Ultra walks all over it with 17,899.
 The One Max is still significantly quicker than the cheaper Galaxy Mega, which saw just 2,782 in the same test.
 We noticed the slower 3D performance when playing games; Real Racing 3 was noticeably less smooth than it was on a Google Nexus 5, for example.